-We recreated and adapted e-learning resources so a global business could deliver the same high-quality training in 18 languages.
+We recreated and adapted global e-learning content so a multinational business could deliver the same high-quality training in 18 languages.

-When an international fast-food restaurant chain wanted to optimize their online training resources, they partnered with a content creation company whose expertise was in creating content for maximum impact in one language.
+An international fast-food restaurant chain wanted to optimize their online training resources.
+So, they partnered with a global e-learning content creation company.
+Their expertise was in creating content for maximum impact in one language.

-However, because the training was to be rolled out across many languages and cultures, the content creation company turned to Summa Linguae Technologies (SLT) for help.
+However, the training was to be rolled out across many languages and cultures.
+As a result, the content creation company came to Summa Linguae Technologies (SLT) for help.

 At SLT, we knew how to break the mass of e-learning content down into manageable chunks and deploy our extensive resources to overcome the multilingual training problems one step at a time.